saeubank/tower_trouble/Proposal.md

 ### Members

-- Name
+- Nelson Mitchell
 - Mahalia Evans
 - Samuel Eubanks
-- Name
+- Jordan Dick
-- Name
+- Theodore Wise

 ### Description
 This project's goal is to create a game that is playable.